-To improve accessibility and increase the use of active travel modes in City Centre (Riverside and Merchant City).
+To improve accessibility and increase the use of active travel modes on Hawthorn Street.

-The project is in part to upgrade the temporary cycle measures introduced on Clyde Street, Broomielaw and Lancefield Quay as part of the Spaces for People (SfP) programme during 2020 as a response to Covid - 19 and also the temporary pedestrian footway build outs on Candleriggs, Wilson Street, Trongate, Albion Street and Bell Street.
+The project is to upgrade the temporary cycle measures introduced on Hawthorn Street as part of the Spaces for People programme during 2020, as a response to Covid - 19.